 Most companies performing product localization that have undergone language translations rely on in-country partners or staffs to test and proof the localized product before it is released.
-It is a prudent measure to take that not only ensures end-user satisfaction, but also provides valuable information and feedback to the localization team that will help them provide reliable translations long-term and better meet users’ evolving needs.
+It is a prudent measure to take to ensure end-user satisfaction, and provide valuable information and feedback to the localization team.
+In return, it will provide reliable translations long-term and better meet users’ evolving needs.

 Companies go about assigning in-country help in many ways.
 The following are some alternatives, along with important matters to consider before the project starts.

 In-country staffs, which are often sales professionals, are frequently asked to volunteer their time to perform the localization proof.
 The logic is that their input will help improve quality and hence, sales.
 Sales staffs’ primary function, however, is to sell.
-They are hired and compensated accordingly.
-This priority always takes precedence over proofing products, causing unwanted delays in schedules and releases during their busy times, such as end of quarter or end of year.
+Companies hire and compensate them to sell.
+This priority always takes precedence over proofing products, causing unwanted delays in schedules and releases.
+The problem is accentuated during busy times, such as end of quarter or end of year.

 When working with volunteers, recognize that you have limited control over them and schedule plenty of time to allow for other priorities to surface while the localization proof is taking place.
 Also, plan for in-country vacation schedules, which may be very different from local schedules.
 If you want full control over the project, do not recruit volunteers – hire professionals.
 The extra cost is well justified by quicker time-to-market.

 When hiring in-country language reviewers to proof the localized product, identify up front the added value you expect them to bring to the table.
 Often the expertise needed during the proof stage is not necessarily language-related but rather, product-related.
 This can complement the language expertise of the technical translation staffs.